 how to peel and seed tomatoes

+Here is how to peel and seed tomatoes.
 If you’ve ever read a recipe that asks for tomatoes, peeled and seeded, you may wonder just how to do that.
 Taking the skins off (and the seeds out) is great when you’re making tomato sauce or tomato soup.
 Also when you want to freeze or can a lot of tomatoes from the garden, this tip will come in handy.
-I learned how to do this from Chef Susan Reid at NECI.
-As I learned, even though it sounds like it may be a pain in the butt, it is actually really easy, and the results are worth it.
-All you have to do is follow these six steps.

 Don’t miss this Ultimate Guide to Tomatoes!

 Step by step instruction on how to peel and seed tomatoes for canning, freezing, sauce or soup.
 Including recipe and step by step photos.
 How to.